yuchen-w/HPCE_CW6/readme.md

 ```
 std::swap(state, tmp);	//state = tmp;
 ```
+#####Effect of our approach to improve performance
+Testing was done and here's the graph
 ###String_search
 It was deemed that it is difficult to speed up `string_search` because of the dependencies between the loops.
 The pseudo code of the operation is at follows: